Achillobator: History of discovery

-However, the description was published in a very preliminary format, being not complete at all, having issues with preserved elements and numerous typographical errors.
-Due to a misinterpretation, the pedal ungual II (or sickle claw) was claimed to be preserved and to articulate with the pedal phalanx II, bit this was corrected by Senter in 2007 and this ungual actually represents a manual one.
-Turner and colleagues in 2012 during their large revision of the Dromaeosauridae stated that the describing paper of Achillobator was likely published without the knowledge of the two latter paleontologists as indicated by a draft left in Mongolia in 1997.
+However, the description was published in a very preliminary format, as it was incomplete, as well as having issues with preserved elements and numerous typographical errors.
+Due to a misinterpretation, the pedal ungual II (or sickle claw) was claimed to be preserved and to articulate with the pedal phalanx II, but this was corrected by Senter in 2007 and this ungual actually represents a manual one.
+Turner and colleagues, in 2012, during their large revision of Dromaeosauridae, stated that the describing paper of Achillobator was likely published without the knowledge of the two latter paleontologists, as indicated by a draft left in Mongolia in 1997.

-In 1993 on August 13, a large dromaeosaur claw was found at the Burkhant locality, which is the type locality of Achillobator, by a Japanese-Mongolian joint paleontological expedition.
-Later in 2010, paleontologist Mahito Watabe and colleagues reported that additional postcranial elements remains were found, all of them belonging to a large-sized dromaeosaurid.
-In 2007 Mongolian paleontologist Rinchen Barsbold and team reported new dinosaur fossil findings at the Shine Us Khuduk locality of the Bayan Shireh Formation.
-Among elements, an isolated pedal phalange II-2 (second phalanx of the second digit of the foot) shares similar traits to that of Achillobator and "Troodon".
+On August 13, 1993, a large dromaeosaur claw was found at the Burkhant locality, which is the type locality of Achillobator, by a Japanese-Mongolian joint paleontological expedition.
+In 2010, paleontologist Mahito Watabe and colleagues reported that additional postcranial elements remains were found, all of which belonging to a large-sized dromaeosaurid.
+In 2007, Mongolian paleontologist Rinchen Barsbold and team reported new dinosaur fossil findings at the Shine Us Khuduk locality of the Bayan Shireh Formation.
+Among various elements, an isolated pedal phalange II-2 (second phalanx of the second digit of the foot) shares similar traits to that of Achillobator and "Troodon".
 The remains were discovered during excavations of the Mongolian Academy of Sciences in 2005 and 2006.

 Chimera hypothesis

 The pelvic girdle of Achillobator features plesiomorphic (primitive) saurischian characteristics compared to other dromaeosaurids.
 For instance, the pubis is aligned vertically and has a relatively large pubic boot (a wide expansion at the end), unlike most other dromaeosaurids, where a generally a much smaller boot is seen.
 The preserved vertebrae are very robust and feature a series of pleurocoels.
-The above differences led Burnham and team in 2000 to suggest that the holotype of Achillobator, in fact, represents a paleontological chimera, and only the pedal unguals may have come from a dromaeosaurid-grade dinosaur.
+The above differences led Burnham and team in 2000 to suggest that the holotype of Achillobator represents a paleontological chimera and only the pedal unguals may have come from a dromaeosaurid-grade dinosaur.

-However, given that the specimen was actually found in semiarticulation, and all elements have the same color and preservation quality, the assignment of remains to a single individual is supported.
-Despite the fact that Achillobator features unusual and primitive characteristics compared to other dromaeosaurids, it is commonly recovered as a taxon falling within the Dromaeosauridae in cladistic analyses.
+However, given that the specimen was actually found in semiarticulation, as well as all the elements being the same color and preservation quality, the assignment of remains to a single individual is supported.
+Despite the fact that Achillobator features unusual and primitive characteristics compared to other dromaeosaurids, it is commonly recovered as a taxon falling within Dromaeosauridae in cladistic analyses.